LASIK Surgery Consultations

 Refractive eye surgeries include a variety of different procedures, but LASIK surgery is the most well-known.
 It is an option often selected by people wanting to eliminate the need for contact lenses or eyeglasses.

-LASIK surgery is a quick, minimally invasive outpatient surgery that is performed using a computer-controlled laser and small blade to reshape the cornea.
+LASIK surgery is a quick, minimally invasive outpatient surgery that is performed using a computer-controlled laser and a small blade to reshape the cornea.
 The procedure typically involves minor side effects and minimal discomfort for the patient.
 LASIK eye surgery is most often used to correct nearsightedness, farsightedness, and astigmatism.

 Other laser correction options available include keratectomy (PRK), automated lamellar keratoplasty (ALK), laser thermal keratoplasty (LTK), and more.
 At Accent Vision Care, we’re happy to discuss the various options with you in a refractive eye surgery consultation.
 Our team of experienced eye doctors will help you determine which procedure may be the best choice for your individual needs.